- HIV/AIDS Myths and Facts

-Rarely, CMV causes complications in healthy people.
+CMV rarely causes complications in healthy people.
 The risk of complications is higher in individuals with weakened immune systems.
-CMV can infect the intestines, causing fever, abdominal pain, blood in the stool, and inflammation of the colon (colitis).
+CMV can infect the stomach and intestines, causing fever, abdominal pain, blood in the stool, and inflammation of the colon (colitis).
 Inflammation can also occur in the liver (hepatitis), lung (pneumonitis), and brain (encephalitis).
 Infection in the eye (retinitis) can cause blindness.
 Newborns with congenital CMV infection can develop hearing and vision loss, mental disability, and seizures.

 Is it possible to prevent cytomegalovirus infection?
 Is there a CMV vaccine?

 Because CMV is a common virus, it is not always possible to prevent infection.
 Pregnant women should avoid exposure to CMV to prevent congenital CMV infection.
 Steps to reduce the risk of CMV infection include the following:

 - Washing hands frequently for 15-20 seconds, especially when in contact with young children, changing diapers, and handling toys, or when exposed to oral secretions

 - Avoiding sharing food, drinks, and eating utensils with others

 - Avoiding contact with saliva when kissing a child

 - Cleaning toys, countertops, and surfaces that come into contact with a child's urine or saliva

 There is no available vaccine for preventing congenital CMV infection or CMV disease in individuals with suppressed immune systems.
 However, researchers are studying experimental vaccines in humans.
 It may be a number of years before there is a Food and Drug Administration (FDA)-approved CMV vaccine.